Hadrien-Segeral/Data-transfer-application/README.md

 ### Notes

-If you want to know more about the project research and history, chek the "Project_report" file.
+If you want to know more about the technical choices, research and project history, chek the "Project_report" file.

 ### License